Roots blower: Applications

-An Eaton M62 screw-type supercharger is visible at the front of this Ecotec LSJ engine in a 2006 Saturn Ion Red Line.
+An Eaton M62 roots-type supercharger is visible at the front of this Ecotec LSJ engine in a 2006 Saturn Ion Red Line.

 The Roots-type blower is simple and widely used.
 It can be more effective than alternative superchargers at developing positive intake manifold pressure (i.e., above atmospheric pressure) at low engine speeds, making it a popular choice for passenger automobile applications.
-Peak torque can be achieved by about 2000 rpm.
+Peak torque can be achieved by about 2,000 rpm.
 Unlike the basic illustration, most modern Roots-type superchargers incorporate three-lobe or four-lobe rotors; this allows the lobes to have a along the rotor axes, which reduces pulsing in the input and output (this is impractical with two lobes, as even a slight twist could open up a free path through the supercharger at certain angles).

 Accumulated heat is an important consideration in the operation of a compressor in an internal combustion engine.
 Of the three basic supercharger types, the Roots design historically possessed the worst thermal efficiency, especially at high pressure ratios.
 In accordance with the ideal gas law, a compression operation will raise the temperature of the compressed output.
 Additionally, the operation of the compressor itself requires energy input, which is converted to heat and can be transferred to the gas through the compressor housing, heating it more.
 Although intercoolers are more commonly known for their use on turbochargers, superchargers may also benefit from the use of an intercooler.
 Internal combustion is based upon a thermodynamic cycle, and a lower temperature of the intake charge results in a greater thermodynamic expansion and vice versa.
 A hot intake charge provokes detonation in a petrol engine, and can melt the pistons in a diesel, while an intercooling stage adds complexity but can improve the power output by increasing the amount of the input charge, exactly as if the engine were of higher capacity.
 An intercooler reduces the thermodynamic efficiency by losing the heat (power) introduced by compression, but increases the power available because of the increased working mass for each cycle.
 Above about 5 psi the intercooling improvement can become dramatic.
 With a Roots-type supercharger, one method successfully employed is the addition of a thin heat exchanger placed between the blower and the engine.
 Water is circulated through it to a second unit placed near the front of the vehicle where a fan and the ambient air-stream can dissipate the collected heat.